juvalen/mb-checker/DOCKER.md

 # Bookmark cleansing R4.0
-his is a simple docker image to weed your good old bookmark file.
+This are two simple docker images to weed your good old bookmark file.
 See code details in README.md.

 Scan image has been created with: